Pests we do not treat

 - Wiltshire Council does not treat foxes as it is unusual for foxes to enter homes and property

-- Ways to prevent foxes coming into gardens and information on the characteristics of foxes and answers to common questions about how to control them, may be found on The Fox
+- Ways to prevent foxes coming into gardens and information on the characteristics of foxes and answers to common questions about how to control them, may be found on the RHS website

 - Further information and publications about the control of Foxes can be found from Natural England